I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/ne-wdfiotarget--wdf-io-target-sent-io-action.md

 ### -field <a id="WdfIoTargetCancelSentIo"></a><a id="wdfiotargetcancelsentio"></a><a id="WDFIOTARGETCANCELSENTIO"></a><b>WdfIoTargetCancelSentIo</b>

 <dd>
 <p>Before the framework stops the I/O target, it will attempt to cancel I/O requests that are in the I/O target's queue.
-The framework cancels all of the target queue's I/O requests, and waits for all I/O requests to complete, before <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> returns.
+The framework cancels all of the target queue's I/O requests, and waits for all I/O requests to complete, before <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetstop.md">WdfIoTargetStop</a> returns.
 The framework also attempts to cancel I/O requests that have left the I/O target's queue and entered lower drivers.</p>
 </dd>

 ### -field <a id="WdfIoTargetWaitForSentIoToComplete"></a><a id="wdfiotargetwaitforsentiotocomplete"></a><a id="WDFIOTARGETWAITFORSENTIOTOCOMPLETE"></a><b>WdfIoTargetWaitForSentIoToComplete</b>

 <dd>
 <p>Before the framework stops the I/O target, it will wait for I/O requests that are in the I/O target's queue to be completed.
-The framework completes all of the target queue's I/O requests, and calls each request's <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, before <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> returns.</p>
+The framework completes all of the target queue's I/O requests, and calls each request's <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, before <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetstop.md">WdfIoTargetStop</a> returns.</p>
 </dd>

 ### -field <a id="WdfIoTargetLeaveSentIoPending"></a><a id="wdfiotargetleavesentiopending"></a><a id="WDFIOTARGETLEAVESENTIOPENDING"></a><b>WdfIoTargetLeaveSentIoPending</b>

 <dd>
 <p>The framework will leave I/O requests in the I/O target's queue.
-The requests remain in the target's queue until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548677">WdfIoTargetStart</a> or the device is removed.</p>
+The requests remain in the target's queue until the driver calls <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetstart.md">WdfIoTargetStart</a> or the device is removed.</p>
 </dd>
 </dl>

 ## -remarks
-<p>The <b>WDF_IO_TARGET_SENT_IO_ACTION</b> enumeration is used as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> method.</p>

-<p>If your driver specifies the <b>WdfIoTargetWaitForSentIoToComplete</b> flag, the driver must not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> from a request handler, a <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, or an <a href="..\wdfusb\nc-wdfusb-evt-wdf-usb-readers-failed.md">EvtUsbTargetPipeReadersFailed</a> callback function.</p>

-<p>For the UMDF version of this enumeration, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff561418">WDF_IO_TARGET_SENT_IO_ACTION (UMDF)</a>.</p>

-<p>The <b>WDF_IO_TARGET_SENT_IO_ACTION</b> enumeration is used as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> method.</p>

-<p>If your driver specifies the <b>WdfIoTargetWaitForSentIoToComplete</b> flag, the driver must not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> from a request handler, a <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, or an <a href="..\wdfusb\nc-wdfusb-evt-wdf-usb-readers-failed.md">EvtUsbTargetPipeReadersFailed</a> callback function.</p>

-<p>For the UMDF version of this enumeration, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff561418">WDF_IO_TARGET_SENT_IO_ACTION (UMDF)</a>.</p>

-<p>The <b>WDF_IO_TARGET_SENT_IO_ACTION</b> enumeration is used as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> method.</p>
+<p>The <b>WDF_IO_TARGET_SENT_IO_ACTION</b> enumeration is used as an input parameter to the <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetstop.md">WdfIoTargetStop</a> method.</p>

-<p>If your driver specifies the <b>WdfIoTargetWaitForSentIoToComplete</b> flag, the driver must not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548680">WdfIoTargetStop</a> from a request handler, a <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, or an <a href="..\wdfusb\nc-wdfusb-evt-wdf-usb-readers-failed.md">EvtUsbTargetPipeReadersFailed</a> callback function.</p>
+<p>If your driver specifies the <b>WdfIoTargetWaitForSentIoToComplete</b> flag, the driver must not call <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetstop.md">WdfIoTargetStop</a> from a request handler, a <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, or an <a href="..\wdfusb\nc-wdfusb-evt-wdf-usb-readers-failed.md">EvtUsbTargetPipeReadersFailed</a> callback function.</p>

-<p>For the UMDF version of this enumeration, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff561418">WDF_IO_TARGET_SENT_IO_ACTION (UMDF)</a>.</p>
+<p>For the UMDF version of this enumeration, see <a href="..\wudfddi_types\ne-wudfddi-types--wdf-io-target-sent-io-action.md">WDF_IO_TARGET_SENT_IO_ACTION (UMDF)</a>.</p>

 ## -requirements
 <table>